MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 To respect a request from @Tomas regarding oversharing, I will be updating this guide retrospectively.
 Once a round concludes, I will add my specific research and observations.
 Each round will be organized into its own dedicated folder.

+## Phase 2.

+Phase 1 has now ended and everyone who managed to score above 200K has passed onto the second phase.
+We do not know too much about it at this point.
+But we can prepare for the next phase, like how we did for the first phase.
+By studying the previous years.

 ## Updates

 I have updated the following two folders on the rounds so far.